Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-button-quick-reply.md

 ## Try it out

 When you run the code a WhatsApp reminder message is sent to the destination number.
 The message has two quick reply buttons which you can use to select whether you are going to the event or not.
-When a button is pressed an inbound webhook similar to the following is received:
+When a button is pressed data similar to the following is posted to your inbound webhook URL:

 ``` json
 {